CLRX/CLRX-mirror/doc/ClrxAsmRocm.md

 Syntax: .md_wavefront_size SIZE

 This pseudo-op must be inside kernel configuration (`.config`).
-Defines wavefront size in metadata info.
+Define wavefront size in metadata info.
 If not specified then value get from HSA config.

 ### .md_vgprsnum

 Syntax: .md_vgprsnum REGNUM

 This pseudo-op must be inside kernel configuration (`.config`).
-Defines number of vector registers for kernel in metadata info.
+Define number of vector registers for kernel in metadata info.

 ### .metadata